Federal Democratic Republic of Ethiopia

 After Ethiopia's revolution, the bilateral relationship began to cool due to the Derg's linking with international communism and U.S. revulsion at the Derg's human rights abuses.
 The United States rebuffed Ethiopia's request for increased military assistance to intensify its fight against the Eritrean secessionist movement and to repel the Somali invasion.
 The International Security and Development Act of 1985 prohibited all U.S. economic assistance to Ethiopia with the exception of humanitarian disaster and emergency relief.
 In July 1980, the U.S. Ambassador to Ethiopia was recalled at the request of the Ethiopian Government, and the U.S. Embassy in Ethiopia and the Ethiopian Embassy in the United States were headed by Charges d'Affaires.

 With the downfall of the Mengistu regime, U.S.-Ethiopian relations improved dramatically.
 Legislative restrictions on assistance to Ethiopia other than humanitarian assistance were lifted.
 Diplomatic relations were upgraded to the ambassadorial level in 1992.
-Total U.S. Government assistance, including food aid, between 1991 and 2003 was $2.3 billion.
-The U.S. Government provided $455 million in assistance in FY 2008, $337 million of it for combating HIV/AIDS.
-In addition, the U.S. Government donated more than $550 million in food assistance in 2008 to help the government cope with a severe drought.
+Total U.S. government assistance, including food aid, between 1991 and 2003 was $2.3 billion.
+During the severe drought year of FY 2003, the U.S. provided a record $553.1 million in assistance, of which $471.7 million was food aid.

 Today, Ethiopia is a strategic partner of the United States in the Global War on Terrorism.
 U.S. development assistance to Ethiopia is focused on reducing famine vulnerability, hunger, and poverty and emphasizes economic, governance, and social sector policy reforms.
 Some military training funds, including training in such issues as the laws of war and observance of human rights, also are provided.